 We all need to come home at the end of a long day and share our joys and frustrations with the one we love.

 It’s important to be with someone who asks about your day and takes the time to listen to you attentively.

-If your partner is always dominating the conversation and never asks about your life, he or she is living in a one-dimensional world that doesn’t include you.
+If they are always dominating the conversation and never ask about your life, he or she is living in a one-dimensional world that doesn’t include you.

 Compromise is required for a relationship to flourish.
 When two people come together with different interests and preferences, you both have to make concessions at times to accommodate the other.

-A self-absorbed partner feels that he or she should be the last word on how and where you spend your time.
+A self-absorbed person feels that he or she should be the last word on how and where you spend your time.

 However, you shouldn’t have to nag your partner to participate in things you want to do, whether it’s the restaurant you prefer, a movie you like, or a vacation spot.

 Your needs and wants should be equal to your partner’s, and he or she should show a willingness to compromise.